 Let’s talk about pugs.
-There is a huge chance that you have either owned a pug, know someone that has one, or have happened to see one out and about.
-Pugs are extremely popular and have been for centuries.
-Pugs have had an interesting purpose throughout their lives and have even been royalty!
+The odds you have either owned a pug, know someone with one, or happened to see one out and about are considerable.
+Pugs are extremely popular now and have been for centuries.
+This dog breed has served interesting purposes throughout our history and has even been royalty!

 If you would like to dive down into the history of pugs, then keep reading.
 There is a lot to learn about every bread, and eventually, we would look to give you information on your favorite breed!
 Let us know in the comments what’s your favorite dog breed.
 We might be able to do a piece on them soon!

 Overview of the Pug